samchamper/maps_POI_route_finder/README.md

 ********

-This program displays a list of points of interest.
-Or can calculate routes (not working yet).
+This program displays a points of interest within a specified distance of a dropped marker, or can calculate routes (right now the cropping of points of interest to within a distance of the marker and the calculation of routes is not yet implemented).

 ## Usage